 - 12. Using a mallet or a wooden spoon, crack the salt crust on the tenderloin, dust away the granules of salt clinging to the beef with a clean, dry towel, and place the beef on a cutting board.

 - 13. Slice the tenderloin, aiming for portions of 6 ounces.
 Arrange the slices on each plate, overlapping the slices slightly.
 If using the salsa, drizzle a generous spoonful of salsa over the meat, being careful to let the perfect wall-to-wall pink of the filet show through.
 If you wish, drizzle the beef with some of the remaining fry oil to finish.
 Do not season further.
 Serve immediately.

 *Kosher Salt Note

-- Different brands tend to have different size crystals, so the weight and volume will vary from one brand to the next.
+- Different brands tend to have different size crystals, so the weight and volume of salt will vary from one brand to the next.
 Chef Gabrielle Hamilton uses Diamond Crystal, but feel free to use whatever brand of kosher salt you have on hand.
-Just know that you might need a little more or a little less than precisely 2 pounds, depending on the size of the crystals.
+Just know that you might need a little more or a little less than precisely 2 pounds, depending on the size of the salt crystals.